awalker125/training_plans/Sarah/bench/README.md

 ### Notes

 - 95% week is test week.
-You dont have to do this but if you do want to see where you are do a heavy single. e.g 90%, 95%, 100%, 105% comp style
+You dont have to do this but if you do want to see where you are do a heavy single. e.g 90%, 95%, 100%, 105% comp style.
+I havent done this for a while now.
 - Do this on Monday or early in the week.
 On a wednesday do 50% + bands close grip.
 6-8 doubles.
 - Pause everything on the chest.
 - **PAUSE EVERYTHING AT LOCKOUT**
-- Try to generate as much speed of the chest as possible but especially with the bands
+- Try to generate as much speed off the chest as possible but especially with the bands
 - On a friday go up to a heavy double.
 Aim for 90% week 1 but leave some in the tank.
 No grinders or misses.
-Try to build momentum each week by putting 1kg on you 90%.
+Try to build momentum each week by putting 1kg on your 90%.
 Dont go too heavy too early.
+Especially because this is based on a 77.5.
+65x2 week 1 would be ideal.